 - i.
 Contain background readings taken in accordance with NSW EPA Noise Policy for Industry 2017 "Fact Sheet B: Measurement procedures for determining background noise" long-term measurement.
 The background readings must include full details on how meteorological conditions were monitored. - ii.
 Background readings must be reported in accordance with NSW EPA Noise Policy for Industry 2017 "Fact Sheet B: Measurement procedures for determining background noise" for long-term measurement. - iii.
 Identify all noise producing aspects of the proposed development. - iv.
 Identify all external noise sources that may impact on the amenity of the residential properties of the development - v.
 Demonstrate the suitability of any assumptions used in the acoustic report, via the provision of references or validating data. - vi.
 Recognise and provide variation for the impact of alcohol on any crowd noise. - vii.
 Identifying which areas of the development are indoor areas and outdoor areas. - viii.
 Propose effective and quantifiable noise control measures to control noise emitted from the premises to a levels required in condition 98 Noise Use (Licenced Premises) - ix.
 Propose effective noise intrusion attenuation measures to maintain noise within residential areas of the development.
-The noise intrusion attenuation measures must comply with: - Strathfield Consolidated DCP 2005 - NSW Department of Planning 'Development near Rail Corridors and Busy Roads (Interim Guide) 2008 - State Environmental Planning Policy (Infrastructure) 2007 - Australian and New Zealand AS/NZS 3671:1989 'Acoustics Road traffic noise intrusion - Building siting and construction' - Australian and New Zealand AS/NZS 2107:2016 'Recommended design sound levels and reverberation times for building interiors'
+The noise intrusion attenuation measures must comply with: - Strathfield Consolidated DCP 2005

+- NSW Department of Planning 'Development near Rail Corridors and Busy Roads (Interim Guide) 2008 - State Environmental Planning Policy (Infrastructure) 2007 - intrusion Building siting and construction' - Australian and New Zealand AS/NZS 2107:2016 'Recommended design sound levels and reverberation times for building interiors'

-A construction certificate is not to be issued till Council has written to the applicant indicating acceptance of the acoustic report and its recommendations.
+A construction certificate is not to be issued until Council has written to the applicant indicating acceptance of the acoustic report and its recommendations.